mrheat/doichain-core-rebase/DOICHAIN_CHANGES.md

 TODO:
 - mempool.cpp
-	- removeConflicts - please check if we can resove any possible db conflicts here for doi
+	- removeConflicts - please check if we can resolve any possible db conflicts here for doi